gregory-nisbet/pubnub-api-example/README.md

 # pubnub-api-example
-simple example using the pubnub api in python and javascript Send a random sequence of characters (the exact length varies but is typically about 100) to a channel.
+This project is a simple example using the pubnub api in Python and JavaScript.
+Publishers send a random sequence of characters (the exact length varies but is typically about 100) to a channel.
 Subscribes will watch for messages and give a frequency count.
-(Future versions may implement a Chi-Squared test so you can see if your random number generator is any good.)
+(Future versions may implement a Chi-Squared Test so you can see if your random number generator is any good.)

 This demo expects a private-keys.sh file with the following structure